-The Plan is targeted to Risk Takers1 who accrue a bonus higher than the "materiality threshold"2, identified according to the "Rules for identifying risk takers" pursuant to CRD V and to the Regulatory Technical Standards - RTS33, the recipients of a "particularly high" amount4, as well as Middle Managers and Professionals who are not Risk Takers, who receive a bonus exceeding both the so-called "materiality threshold" and 100% of the fixed remuneration.
+The Plan is targeted to Risk Takers1 who accrue a bonus higher than the "materiality threshold"2, identified according to the "Rules for identifying risk takers" pursuant to CRD V and to the Commission Delegated Regulation (EU) 2021/923 (i.e. Regulatory Technical Standards - RTS") the recipients of a "particularly high" amount3, as well as Middle Managers and Professionals who are not Risk Takers, who receive a bonus exceeding both the so-called "materiality threshold"4 and 100% of the fixed remuneration.

-It is noted that currently 654 Group Risk Takers5, 96 Sub-consolidating Groups Risk Takers6 and 476 Legal Entity Risk Takers7 not included in the scope of the Group Risk Takers and Sub-Consolidating Groups Risk Takers.
+It is noted that in 2022 571 Group Risk Takers, 88 Sub-consolidating Groups Risk Takers and 469 Legal Entity Risk Takers, not included in the scope of the Group Risk Takers and Sub-Consolidating Groups Risk Takers, were identified.